 Articles and Book Chapters in Philosophy

 "The Dilemma of Diversity: Rawls and Derrida on Political Justice," in Justice through Diversity?, ed.
-Michael Sweeny (Catholic University Press of America, forthcoming).
+Michael Sweeny (New York: Rowan and Littlefield), 2016, 123-155.

 "Foucault and the ‘Being of Language'," in The Cambridge-Foucault Lexicon, eds.
-Leonard Lawlor and John Nole (Cambridge: Cambridge University Press, forthcoming).
+Leonard Lawlor and John Nole (Cambridge: Cambridge University Press, 2014), 236-42.